BehaviorTree/BehaviorTree.CPP/README.md

 `$ cd build/sample` <br/>
 `$ ./btpp_example` <br/>

-Note that the local installation generates the shared library in `/path/to/folder/build/lib`.

-INSTALL THE LIBRARY SYSTEM-WIDE (tested on Ubuntu 14.04 only)
+INSTALL THE LIBRARY SYSTEM-WIDE (tested on Ubuntu 14.04 and 16.04)
 -------------------------------

 If you would like to install the library system-wide, then run: